steffenyount/super-scorpio/README.md

 5. Mark the tx_data transfer complete by updating the tx_data_fed_index value to match the tx_data_pending_index value

-The ctrls_and_srcs_for_tx_bytes_feed[][] 16-step plans for the dma_tx_bytes_feed are dynamically configured to align with each channel's 3-byte or 4-byte pixel_type and their double buffered tx_pixel[] data sources, once channel discovery and overrides have completed.
+The ctrls_and_srcs_for_tx_bytes_feed[][] 16-step plans for the dma_tx_bytes_feed are dynamically configured to align with each channel's 3-byte or 4-byte pixel_type and their double buffered tx_pixels[] data sources, once channel discovery and overrides have completed.
 This requires a total of 24 (2x3x4) 16-step plans in the ctrls_and_srcs_for_tx_bytes_feed[][] array.